Jerry Jones on anthem discussions at league meetings: “We’ve got a lot of things that we’re trying to balance”

 Owners discussed the topic Tuesday during league meetings in Atlanta with several possible tweaks to league policy considered during the discussions.

-Dallas Cowboys owner Jerry Jones has been one of the most outspoken owners in the league when its comes to the anthem debate.
-He threatened to bench players on his team that didn’t stand for the anthem last season.
+Dallas Cowboys owner Jerry Jones has been one of the most outspoken owners in the league when it comes to the anthem debate.
+He threatened to bench players on his team who didn’t stand for the anthem last season.
 However, Jones acknowledges that finding an amenable solution with enough support from owners is challenging.

 “It’s not that easy,” Jones said, via Kevin Seifert and Dan Graziano of ESPN.com.
 “We’ve got a lot of things that we’re trying to balance.
 We have the interest in every constituency that’s involved here, and the issues that are involved, and we recognize that with our visibility and the interest itself, it’s taken a life of its own.”